digitalrightswatch/digitalrightswatch.org.au/content/blog/2016-09-17-joint-submission-for-the-united-kingdoms-universal-periodic-review.md

   - News

 ---
-Every five years, the United Nations reviews each state’s compliance with international human rights law in its ’Universal Periodic Review.’
-This is the most comprehensive human rights review mechanism at the disposal of the UN’s Human Rights Council.
+Every five years, the United Nations reviews each state's compliance with international human rights law in its 'Universal Periodic Review.'
+This is the most comprehensive human rights review mechanism at the disposal of the UN's Human Rights Council.

 In 2017, the United Kingdom faces its Universal Periodic Review.
-Digital Rights Watch supports [this report][1] focusing on various problems in the UK’s implementation of the human rights conventions.
-Specifically, this report uses the UK’s position in relation to the UN Working Group on Arbitrary Detention’s findings on the case of Julian Assange as a concrete case to test the general health and effectiveness of the UK Human Rights system.
+Digital Rights Watch supports [this report][1] focusing on various problems in the UK's implementation of the human rights conventions.
+Specifically, this report uses the UK's position in relation to the UN Working Group on Arbitrary Detention's findings on the case of Julian Assange as a concrete case to test the general health and effectiveness of the UK Human Rights system.

 This report was jointly submitted by a coalition of the following international human rights, fair trial and jurist organisations: